iamohitkaushik1/CloudyGUI/README.md

 A collaborative enhancement of [Cloudy](https://github.com/ahmad-siavashi/cloudy), developed in collaboration with [Ahmad Siavashi](https://github.com/ahmad-siavashi).
 This version extends the original [Cloudy Workload Management System](https://github.com/ahmad-siavashi/cloudy) by adding a modern web interface and enhanced visualization capabilities.

-## About This Version

-This GUI version is built upon the robust foundation of the original [Cloudy](https://github.com/ahmad-siavashi/cloudy) project, enhancing it with a user-friendly interface and additional features.
-The collaboration maintains the core functionality while making the system more accessible and visual.

 ## Added Features & Enhancements

 - Modern web-based GUI using Django framework